cbserra/stravital/README.md

-## Getting started with StRaViTal
+## Getting started with Stravital

-The main purpose of this was I was too lazy to start everything from scratch, such as setting up config for tailwind, absolute path, jsxinject, etc. so I create this to solve those problem, and you can use this too, you know, just clone this repo and start developing your next React application with Vite and Tailwind CSS.
+This is my personal Starter template with React, Vite and TailwindCSS.

+Stravital is a starter template that I always used to get started with Vite, React and Tailwind CSS in no-time.

 #### Feature

-> - Fast, use Vite.JS instead C-R-A
+- Fast, use Vite.JS instead C-R-A
-> - Dark mode enabled (for media)
+- Dark mode enabled (for media)
-> - Absolute path configured
+- Absolute import
-> - JIT enabled by default
+- JIT enabled
-> - Jsx inject configured
+- Jsx inject
-> - Prop-Types added
+- Prop-Types
-> - Eslint, Prettier and VSCode configured (.vscode for tailwind intellisense)
+- Eslint, Prettier and VSCode configured (.vscode for tailwind intellisense)
-> - React-Icons for ease of use icons in React app
+- React-Icons for ease of use icons in React app

 #### Installation

-> Clone this repo
+Clone this repo

 ```bash
 git clone https://github.com/rizkimcitra/stravital
 ```

-> Go to directory
+Go to directory

 ```bash
 cd stravital
 ```

-> Installing package
+Installing package

 ```bash
 npm install
 ```

-> Development mode
+Development mode

 ```bash
 npm run dev
 ```

-> Build for production
+Build for production

 ```bash
 npm run build